cr1901/i2c-server/compress/README.md

    or one or multiple `00` code words, meaning "no change from previous sample".

+3. Although zero runs are common, each zero run is less common than an increment or decrement on average.
+This is why +/-1 comes first in the table.

 ### Sample Rate
 The sample rate is not specified in the compression- it should be sent out-of-band. but samples should nominally be evenly spaced apart.
 Errors can be